 Dr. Perry and his highly trained staff offer a wide variety of oral health and dental services.
 This includes tooth extractions and post-extraction treatment plans.
 When you receive dental services here, we treat you like family.

-Dr. Perry offers specialized, compassionate care in Ponte Vedra Beach.
-We are also proud to offer reduced fee service examination to patients with concerns about affording treatment.
+Dr. Perry offers specialized, compassionate care in Ponte Vedra Beach FL.
+We are also proud to offer reduced fee service examinations to patients with concerns about affording treatment.
 This is an office policy that the patient will be made aware of if they qualify.
 Contact us today to learn more.